 - 200g fresh Chinese wheat noodles (or high-quality dried noodles)

-- 3 tbsp toasted sesame paste (or smooth tahini as an alternative)
+- 3 tbsp toasted sesame paste (or tahini as a close substitute)

-- 2 tbsp chili oil (adjust by preference for spice level)
+- 2 tbsp chili oil (adjust to taste)

 - 3 cloves garlic, minced